 Domestic: Generally, it’s best to allow at least one hour for domestic layovers.
 Two hours gives you more leeway in case of flight delays to make sure your gear and firearms make the transfer.

-International: Two hours or more is a good rule of thumb when transfering flights in another country.
+International: Two hours or more is a good rule of thumb when transferring flights in another country.
 When in doubt, go with the longer time for international layovers.
 It increases the odds that your checked bags and firearm will make the transfer.

 When traveling internationally, your first stop in the USA when returning home will be where you go through customs.
 Book at least a two hour layover here, and perhaps more in the below cities, which are known to be especially slow with firearms: